camile024/tsam/README.md

 4) Make sure to provide tsam_settings file in the executable folder

 ##Changelog:

+Version 0.92 (29/01/2017):
+NOT COMPATIBLE WITH 0.9/0.91 SNAPSHOTS/SETTINGS FILE(S)!
+-Added saving compressor's sorted/view results to file
+-Added sorting to the compressor's interface
+-Added parent ID to recorded data
+-Channel rank now based on peak hours and activity on sub-channels (and their sub-channels etc.)
+-Added generating snapshots only during specified hours
+-Addded testing connection and login details on startup

 ###Version 0.91 (28/01/2017):
 -Increased the number of digits after decimal point for 'average' and' channel rank'
 -Fixed compressor failing to load files due to wrong pathnames